Code-Institute-Submissions/portfolio_milestone/README.md

 8. Wait for a few minutes and refresh the page and the if successfully the message should now read: Your site is published at ...

 To create a local copy of the project you can select the repository and just above the readme file you will see a button that gives you the option to download or clone the file.

+## Future Improvements

+Although I am pleased with how the site turned out there are still some features that I would like to implement in a future version of the site.

+Firstly I would like to fix the issues that I have had with Internet Explorer and how it has affected how my showcase section displays on this browser.

+The second thing that I would like to change is that I would like to include links to actually projects that I have created.
+The projects in the project section are not real and I have not created any of them nor have i ever developed on Android and I also know nothing about SEO.
+In the future as I grow as a developer I hope to flesh this section out with actual projects that I will be proud to showcase.

+## References

+This project would not have been possible without the following:

+images were taken from https://www.pexels.com/

+icons were sourced from https://fontawesome.com/

+the jquery for the navbar was adapted from course material by Colt Steele taken from https://www.udemy.com/course/the-web-developer-bootcamp/

+An additional take you to my mentor Adegbenga Adeye who gave me some advice that really improved the look of the site.

+NB.
+All information on this site is meant for educationally purposes only